Internal Family Systems -Informed EMDR Therapy

 How does IFS work?

-Together, we'll begin to identify the different parts within you.
+We'll get started by discovering and identifying the different parts within you.
 Some parts might carry pain, fear, or trauma, while others act as protectors, shielding you from feeling overwhelmed.
-This process of understanding your internal landscape is crucial for your healing journey.
+This process of getting acquainted with your unique internal world is crucial for your healing journey.

-As you build a trusting relationship with your parts and provide the support they need, healing starts to unfold.
-The wounded parts gradually release their burdens, and the protectors can relax their grip, allowing for true integration and transformation.
+As you build a trusting relationship with your parts and provide the support they need, you’ll begin to experience a shift in your internal dynamics, and healing will start to unfold.
+The parts holding the pain can gradually release their burdens, and the protectors can loosen their stance and become more flexible, allowing for true integration and transformation.

 What would integrating an IFS-informed approach with EMDR look like?